xullnn/ls_pull_over_push/210/answers.md

 answer:

-It will be at the global variable.
+- It will be at the global variable.

 What is non-strict equality operator and non-strict inequality operator?
 How they work?

 answer:

 - non-strict equality and inequality are `==` and `!=`(differ from strict ones `===` and `!==`)
-- they are used to perform comparison operation, non-strict mean they don't require the operands to be the same type(e.g `String` to `String`, `Number` to `Number`).
-If the operands are not same type, non-strict comparison operators will first try convert them to the same type, then perform the comparison.
+- they are used to perform comparison operation, non-strict means they don't require the operands to be the same type(e.g `String` to `String`, `Number` to `Number`).
+If the operands are not the same type, non-strict comparison operators will first try converting them into the same type, then perform the comparison.

 What're the main 3 logical operators in Javascript?